NY Labor Law 240: Construction Worker Guide

 Electrocutions kill construction workers at an alarming rate.
 They account for 61% of all workplace electrocutions in the United States.
 Contact with power lines and energized equipment, hazards that proper planning would eliminate, cause most of these deaths.

 Caught-in/between accidents round out the Fatal Four.
 Workers get trapped in machinery, crushed by collapsing structures, or buried in unsupported trenches.
 OSHA requires protection for excavations over 5 feet deep because the danger is so well documented.
+Statewide, 81% of construction deaths were non-union in 2024, the widest gap on record, and construction wage theft often clusters on the same low-bid sites where those fatalities happen.

 The Scaffold Law applies to a broad range of gravity-related hazards.
 Scaffold falls and collapses from inadequate guardrails, structural failures, or improper assembly are covered.
 So are ladder falls when the ladder was defective, improperly secured, or wrong for the job.